bennyho94/Benny.github.io/README.md

 [Github](https://github.com/bennyho94/Benny.github.io/blob/main/Assignment_SVM.ipynb)
 [nbviewer](http://nbviewer.jupyter.org/github/bennyho94/Benny.github.io/blob/main/Assignment_SVM.ipynb)

-This notebook consists of 3 exercises of the following problems:
+This notebook consists of 3 exercises with the following problems:
 - Cancer detection: predict whether it is malicious or beneign
 - MNIST: goal is to correctly identify digits from a dataset of thens of thousands of handwritten images
 - 50K a year: predict whether someone is earning more than 50k a year or not